usnistgov/alignn/README.md

 python alignn/scripts/train_folder.py --root_dir "alignn/examples/sample_data_multi_prop" --config "alignn/examples/sample_data/config_example.json"
 ```

 Users can try training using multiple example scripts to run multiple dataset (such as JARVIS-DFT, Materials project, QM9_JCTC etc.).
 Look into the 'alignn/scripts' folder.
+This is done primarily to make the trainings more automated rather than making folder/ csv files etc.
 These scripts automatically download datasets from `jarvis.db.fighshare` module in `jarvis-tools` package and train several models.
 Make sure you specify your specific queuing system details in the scripts.